 Ensuring safe, secure, and reliable code can be difficult.
 Your code needs to fulfill specific design and coding guidelines based on SIL ratings.

 Applying a (e.g., MISRA) makes it easier to verify your code against specific IEC 61508 guidelines.
 Especially when you use a static analyzer, such as .

-Learn more about applying coding standards for IEC 61508 compliance.
+Learn more about applying coding standards for safety standard compliance.